erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/dbkp-en.md

 ## Dualboot guide (DualbootKernelPatcher)
 > There are two methods listed below, the first one requires root, the second one does not.
 Use whichever method suits you the most, as they both do the same.

+> [!Warning]
+> Dualboot Kernelpatcher currently does not work for 50% of users (Windows does not boot).
+If this applies to you, restore your original boot.img and use [the WOA Helper method](/guide/English/4-dualboot-en.md) to dualboot Windows and Android.

 ### Prerequisites (method 1: root required)
 - [WOA Helper app](https://github.com/n00b69/woa-helper/releases/tag/APK)